Professional Midwifery Advocate (PMA)

 - Listen to any concerns you may have about your maternity care.

-- Help to resolve disagreements about your maternity care in an unbiased and impartial manner.
+- Help to resolve any issues regarding your care in an unbiased and impartial manner.

 - Discuss with you if you are unhappy with your birth outcome or treatment.

-- If you would like to reflect on your birth experience, a PMA can go through your notes and discuss your experiences with you.
-Reflection clinics are held every Friday afternoon in the Gynaecology Outpatients department at Kingston Hospital.
+- If you would like to reflect on your birth experience, a PMA can go through your notes and discuss your experience with you.
+Reflection clinics are held weekly at Kingston Hospital, phone 0208 934 6434 if you would like to arrange an appointment.

 Discussing your concerns with a PMA does not prevent you from accessing the formal complaints procedure within Kingston Hospital NHS Foundation Trust.